mukhtar-github/Google-Project-Management-Certificate/index.md

 This article, titled [Roll Call: We Asked the Project Management Community: What Steps Do You Take To Identify and Prioritize All Stakeholders at the Start of a Project?](https://www.pmi.org/learning/library/identify-prioritize-stakeholders-11408), describes additional strategies for identifying stakeholders to further increase your understanding.

+**Suggested questions for stakeholders**

+- What are your most important priorities/goals?

+- How will this initiative/project support you and your most important priorities?

+- What role would you like to play within this initiative/project?

+- Here’s how I plan to keep people informed; does that work for you?

+- What can I clarify for you?

+- What are your expectations?
+What would you like for the project to accomplish?

+- What would success look like for you?

+- Who else do you recommend I reach out to about this initiative?

+- What information or insights do you have that might be challenging for me to find?

+- Where do you see me getting support for this initiative?
+Facing resistance?

+- What additional thoughts/questions do you have?